 What is Hakomi Therapy?

-In the safe space created through the therapist’s loving presence — the state of mind of combined and constant presence and compassion — you will feel cared for, understood and heard, which in turn allows mindfulness and self exploration.
+In the safe space created through the therapist’s loving presence — the state of mind of combined and constant presence and compassion — you will feel cared for, understood and heard, which in turn allows mindfulness and curious self exploration.
 The insights you gain will increase your self-awareness, improve your relationships and support your personal growth.

 Hakomi is based on five principles — Nonviolence, Mindfulness, Mind-Body Holism, Unity, and Organicity.
 Read more about how Hakomi practices are based in these principles: